ChrisXcf/Group-Project/README.md

 **Install**
 -----
-This programme need to be run in a python programming environment like Spyder.
+This programme need to be run in anaconda programming environment.

-If you don't have any programming environment, please click [here](https://www.python.org/downloads/).
+If you don't have this, please click [here](https://www.anaconda.com/) and download it.

+Moreover,in order to run this code, please download 'data.csv' from [here](https://www.pastefile.com/9bdxqe).

 **Usage**
 -----